sissaschool/xmlschema/README.rst

 * An XPath based API for finding schema's elements and attributes
 * Support of XSD validation modes *strict*/*lax*/*skip*
 * Remote attacks protection by default using an XMLParser that forbids entities
-* XML data bindings based on DataElement class (experimental)
+* XML data bindings based on DataElement class
 * Static code generation with Jinja2 templates (experimental)